Am I a fool?

 the best of times.
 Who would believe that our fates could shift so quickly, so unpredictably?

-Hard as it was to leave Alexandria, in the morning we left in a rented Peugeot, windows air-tight to keep the
+Hard as it was to leave Alexandria, in the morning we left in a rented Peugeot, windows air-tight to keep the cabin

-fascinated with the Egyptian attempts at meticulous preservation of their royal dead.
+with the Egyptian attempts at meticulous preservation of their royal dead.

-The highway between Alexandria and Cairo is fairly modern and it’s easy to forget that’ you’re in the Third
+The highway between Alexandria and Cairo is fairly modern and it’s easy to forget that’ you’re in the Third World.

-World.
 Except for the mud shacks that dot the sides of the road all seems up-to-date.

 As I drove, Mitch complained about the ease of it all, how we could conceivably be on Interstate 95 in the U.S.